Salt Lake City DUI Defense Lawyer

 While criminal fines, license suspensions, and jail sentences are the first penalties most defendants think about, they are far from being the only repercussions of a drunk driving conviction.
 In addition, you could also be required to install an ignition interlock device in your car, meaning the engine will not start if the device detects alcohol on your breath.
 You may also be ordered to perform community service, be placed on probation, or be required to receive counseling or treatment.
 You could even lose your gun privileges.

-What Happens if You Refuse a Breathalyzer Test?
+What Happens if You Refuse a Breathalyzer Test in Utah?

 Technically speaking, it is within your rights to refuse a breathalyzer test, which requires you to blow into a device that measures your BAC.
 However, you should be aware that refusing a breathalyzer in Utah can lead to penalties similar to those imposed for an actual DUI conviction.